gsanchezm/AutomationTurn/README.md

 ![image](https://user-images.githubusercontent.com/24705055/37805142-ee66f892-2dfd-11e8-91e5-33ac24926841.png)

-If the test case fails, the framework will take an screenshot and embed n the report, you only need to click over the image embedded snd will be displayed
+If the test case fails, the framework will take an screenshot and embed in the report, you only need to click over the image embedded and will be displayed

 ![image](https://user-images.githubusercontent.com/24705055/37805149-f4b0a400-2dfd-11e8-97ce-d7cac87a651c.png)